 Sailing vessel Mālama Kai is a Westsail 42 cutter rig, sloop.
 She was built in Newport Beach, California in the 1970s.
+In the Hawaiian language, the word mālama translates to protect or care for, and kai is one of the words for ocean.

 Mālama Kai’s crew chose the home port of Ma’alaea, Hawaii.
 Ma’alaea bay is on the island of Maui, and is known as a breeding area for humpback whales.
 Also home to our Hawaiian side of the family, the Hawaiian islands and their culture of caring for the land and sea, is a meaningful part of our lives.